nkamatam/Exams/CDA/AWS CDA - Other AWS Services.md

 * What is Elastic Beanstalk
 	* It is a service that helps deploying and scaling web applications developed in many popular languages : Java, .NET, PHP, Node.js, Python, Ruby, Go and Docker onto widely used server platforms like Apache Tomcat, Nginx, Passenger and IIS.
 	* Developers can focus on writing code and don't need to worry about any of the underlying infrastructure that is needed to run the applications.
-	* Throw the code in a ZIP file and
+	* Throw the code in a ZIP file and Elastic Beanstalk will detect and configure the environment needed to deploy the application, Ex: Webservice, Autoscaling, RDS (or you can manage yourself).
+Similar to cloud formation (but CF is based on JSON) but Elastic Beanstalk will delpo

 *